spindriftgroup/run-assembler/README.md

 outputDir | atg (relative to build directory) | The target output directory for the EAR(s). buildLocal | true | Targets the project's build directory.
-If false set outputDir to absolute path. createOutputDir | true | Will create the target directory if it does not exist, else throws a Gradle exception.
+If false set outputDir to absolute path. createOutputDir | true | Will create the target directory if it does not exist, else throws a Gradle exception. atgHomeEnvVar | ATG_HOME | Set the ATG HOME variable to use for finding the runAssembler utility. deleteEars | true | Delete any existing EARs prior to assembly.

 Assembly configuration:
 One or more assembly configurations for each EAR using: